Symptoms Of A Bad ECU And Replacement Cost

 In short, if you notice an unexplained issue with any feature of your car, the respective ECU control module could be at fault.

 Before we start: ECU stood for Engine Control Unit in the past.
-Now, the meaning has been changed to “Electronic” to encompass all the other features.
+Now, the meaning has been altered to “Electronic” to encompass all the other features.
 The control module within the ECU responsible for the engine is the ECM.

 Many still refer to the ECM as the Engine Control Unit.
 This, of course, has the same acronym (ECU), making it hard to distinguish the ECM from the Electronic Control Unit in certain texts.